 So easy to watch from an armchair.
 A very different prospect when you’ve got to go and do it yourself I imagine.
 Especially when you’ve got a perfectly good young life going on and everything to lose.
 It takes a special breed, the same kind who go and climb skyscrapers or try out wingsuits.
 The risks the rest of us go out of our way to avoid are what those people actively seek out.
 That’s just where the juice is for them.
 Not something you can imitate – you’re either put together that way or you’re not.
 And there’s a disturbing side to that of course.
 Perhaps their curse is our blessing?
 Perhaps we exploit them for our own ends?
 Or perhaps it’s just a marriage of convenience.

 Even if you’ve absolutely no interest in the space race, it’s a great film in its own right.
 Stunning cinematography, fidelity to the era, a female perspective, and some lovely humourous moments.
-Also a chance to see some fine actors in their prime – Sam Shepherd, Ed Harris, Dennis Quaid, Veronica Cartwright, Pamela Reed, Scott Glenn, Lance Henriksen, Fred Ward, Scott Paulin.
+Also a chance to see some fine actors in their prime – Sam Shepard, Ed Harris, Dennis Quaid, Veronica Cartwright, Pamela Reed, Scott Glenn, Lance Henriksen, Fred Ward, Scott Paulin.
 The dearly missed Levon Helm(drummer from The Band) even turns in a stellar performance in a supporting role.

 Clearly I’m head over heels with this film and need to see it again urgently.

 This is my favourite clip from the whole film, because I think it captures something magical.
 I think the inescapable beauty of the fan dance set to Debussy’s music, forces the astronauts to cut the flyboy crap, and collectively give a nod to the weight of their achievement.
 All elegantly juxtaposed with Chuck Yaeger’s calamitous test flight in the Lockheed F-104 Starfighter; which draws a big fat line under how close to death these guys were during their 9 to 5.